Greginkansas/-openhab-openhab1wiki/JSR223-Jython.md

 ```
 CommandEventTrigger(itemName, command)
+CommandEventTrigger(itemName, None)
 ```

 Triggers when the specified command is sent to an item.
-The command must be a `Command` object.
+The command must be a `Command` object or None.
+Second argument is Mandatory!!

 ```
 StartupTrigger()